 Support this project

-Ever notice how ChatGPT says "Great question!" to literally everything?
-That's not politeness.
-That's glazing — when AI tells you what you want to hear instead of what's true.
+Seriously — think about it.
+ChatGPT says "Great question!" to literally everything.
+Your AI agrees with you 88% of the time.
+There's a name for that: glazing — when AI tells you what you want to hear instead of what's true.

 glazing = praising too much | glazer = the AI doing it | no glaze = honestly, no BS